-Seriously, do you really believe that the Jews, who care greatly for every piece of pottery relating to their history in Israel, would build on top of perhaps the greatest archeological treasures in world history?
+Seriously, do you really believe that the Jews, who care greatly for every piece of pottery relating to their history in Israel, would build on top of perhaps the greatest archaeological treasures in world history?
 Some people are just not thinking clearly!
-The Temple Mount most certainly has incredible archeological treasures and information buried there, such as evidence of both Temples, what they looked like, how they were built, how they were destroyed, etc.
+The Temple Mount most certainly has incredible artifacts buried there, such as evidence for both Temples which could reveal what they looked like, how they were built, how they were destroyed, etc.

 A more tangible and still more extraordinary miracle ensued; suddenly the sign of the cross appeared spontaneously on the garments of the persons engaged in the undertaking.
 These crosses looked like stars, and appeared the work of art.
 Many were hence led to confess that Christ is God, and that the rebuilding of the Temple was not pleasing to Him; others presented themselves in the church, were initiated, and besought Christ, with hymns and supplications, to pardon their transgression.
 (The Jew in the medieval world: a source book, 315-1791.
 By Jacob Rader Marcus, Marc Saperstein, Hebrew Union College Press, 2000, page 12)

 God kept it from being built, but we are expected to believe that God is going to change his mind and allow it to be rebuilt just in time for the Antichrist to desecrate it?
 No, there will not be an Antichrist Temple!